 What is a citizens' initiative?

-Before you launch your initiative, you need to set up an organising committee.
+Before you launch your initiative, you need to set up a group of organisers

 Your initiative must meet certain conditions, including